goschtl/zope/zope.release/trunk/README.txt

 3. Modify the ``buildout.cfg`` to look for your the new distribution to be
    tested:

-   (a) Comment out the "index" option.
-This needs to be done, so that the new
-       package is going to be picked up.

-   (b) Change the version number of the package of interest in the "versions"
+   (a) Change the version number of the package of interest in the "versions"
        section.

    Alternative: